existenceexists/unmount_flash_disk/README.md

 Prepare the application for all possible situations and errors.

-Developed for Xubuntu operating system in 2019-05, but it can work on other operating systems and versions too.
+Developed for Xubuntu operating system in 2019-05, but it may work on other operating systems and versions too.

 ----
 ### Dependencies